eitansuez/spring-petclinic-istio/docs/ingress.md

 kubectl apply -f manifests/ingress/routes.yaml
 ```

-[`routes.yaml`](https://github.com/spring-petclinic/spring-petclinic-istio/blob/master/manifests/ingress/routes.yaml) configures routing for the Istio ingress gateway (which [replaces spring cloud gateway](https://github.com/spring-petclinic/spring-petclinic-cloud/blob/master/k8s/init-services/02-config-map.yaml#L95)) to the application's API endpoints.

-It exposes endpoints to each of the services, and in addition, routes requests with the `/api/gateway` prefix to the `petclinic-frontend` application.
-In the original version, the petclinic-frontend application and the gateway "proper" were bundled together as a single microservice.

 ## Visit the app

-With the application deployed, and ingress configured, we can finally view the application's user interface.
+With the application deployed and ingress configured, we can finally view the application's user interface.

 To see the running PetClinic application, open a browser tab and visit http://$LB_IP/.